RedBearAK/toshy/README.md

 toshy-services-restart
 ```

+### Repeating Keys

+If you have an issue with keys that seem to continue repeating for too long after you release the key, the issue is probably that your keyboard repeat rate is set too high.
+This can cause repeating keystrokes to "buffer" somehow and lead to deleting way too many characters or similar issues.
+Slowing down the repeat rate should keep this from happening.
+How you do this kind of depends on the distro and desktop environment.

+Some DEs have a nice control panel interface for setting the repeat rate, in a way that will work with both X11/Xorg and Wayland.
+Many how-tos online mention using `xset`, but I believe this only works in X11/Xorg environments.
+On my Fedora system, the `kbdrate` command seems to work, even in Wayland.
+If you're using GNOME, there is a control panel for this at `Universal Access > Typing` that will let you disable repeating keys or set the repeat rate (and delay).

+A good repeat rate that should keep the input system from overwhelming the keymapper with repeating keystrokes is around 10 to 20 characters per second (cps).

 ### What happened to my customizations of the config?!

 #### UPDATE: This shouldn't be a problem in the future